 Table Mountain National Park defines the city.
 The flat-topped mountain is the headline act, but there are many other equally gorgeous natural landscapes within the park’s extensive boundaries.
 Cultivated areas, such as the historic Company’s Garden, Kirstenbosch National Botanical Garden and Green Point Urban Park, also make exploring the city a pleasure.
 Learn to surf; go hiking or mountain biking; tandem-paraglide off Lion’s Head; abseil off the top of Table Mountain – just a few of the many activities available.

 Beyond Cape Town

-> Wrenching yourself away from the magnetic mountain and all the delights of the Cape Peninsula is a challenge, but within an hour you can exchange urban landscapes for the charming towns, villages and bucolic estates of Winelands destinations, such as Stellenbosch and Franschhoek.
-Hermanus is a prime whale-watching location, and also a base from which to organize shark-cave diving.
-Further afield, the delights of the Garden Route unfold, with more inspiring scenery to be viewed on thrilling drives down the coast and over mountain passes.
+Wrenching yourself away from the magnetic mountain and all the delights of the Cape Peninsula is a challenge, but within an hour you can exchange urban landscapes for the charming towns, villages, and bucolic estates of Winelands destinations, such as Stellenbosch and Franschhoek.
+Hermanus is a prime whale-watching location and a base from which to organize shark-cage diving.
+Further afield, the beauty of the Garden Route unfolds, with more inspiring scenery to be viewed on thrilling drives down the coast and over mountain passes.

-> A visit to Cape Town is a must when you are in Southern Africa.
+A visit to Cape Town is a must when you are in Southern Africa.
 Plan 2-3 days before or after your safari.
 You won’t regret it.